khulnasoft-lab/design.khulnasoft.com/contents/components/dropdowns.md

 ## Button combinations

 Dropdown buttons come in a few different button combinations to fit different situations.
-Some offer additional options, while other save on space.
+Some offer additional options, while others save on space.

 ### Dropdown